EXXETA/SemanticMocking/README.md

 # What is it about?

-SemanticMocking helps you to abstract the mocking framework from the unit test and to provide an API for your dependencies that describe their behaviour in a more semantic way.
+SemanticMocking helps you to abstract the mocking framework from the unit tests and to provide an API for your dependencies that describe their behaviour in a more semantic way.

 SemanticMocking is not really a framework it is just a few classes that help you to implement